MMortari/IBMWastson-Speec/README.md

 ## The technology

 - In the **back-end** I used the NodeJs, I thought it would be more challenging because for me it's a new stack that I've learning;
-- In the **front-end** I used HTML, CSS and Javascript because I was looking for something simple and easy to implement;
+- In the **front-end** I used HTML, CSS and Javascript because I was looking for something simple and easy to implement.

 ## Next features